Links to current and older legal regulations (in German)

 on which is based the

-- Concrete implementation of measures (see no. 4).
+- Concrete regulations and measures at the University of Cologne (see no. 4).

 1. Infection Protection Law